Electro707/ectf-2023-unhaven/host_tools/README.md

 * `unlock_tool`: Listens for unlock messages from the car while unlocking via button
 * `pair_tool`: Implements pairing an unpaired fob through a paired fob

-The example host tools are written in Python 3 (>=3.6), but these tools can be implemented in the language of your choosing.
+The host tools are written in Python 3 (>=3.6), but these tools can be implemented in the language of your choosing.